-- 9.16 The English Enhancement Programme is non-credit bearing.
+- 9.17 The English Enhancement Programme is non-credit bearing.
 It consists of a placement test and English enhancement courses.
 The enhancement courses are offered at the beginning of students' study programmes with the aim to help them better equip with the necessary language skills for College learning.
 Starting from AY2016/2017, Year 1 entrants of degree and higher diploma programmes who enter TWC with HKDSE English Level 2 are required to complete two English enhancement courses, and those with HKDSE English Level 3 are required to complete one English enhancement course before they take the prescribed English course(s) in their curriculum.
 The English enhancement courses are optional for those with HKDSE English Level 4 or above.
-For new Mainland students who are admitted to TWC's degree and higher diploma programmes effective AY2019/2020, they will be required to complete two English enhancement courses. - 9.17 In July 2015, the College received HK\$1.67M of Quality Enhancement Support Scheme (QESS) granted by the Education Bureau to establish a Centre for Academic and Professional Language Enhancement (CAPLE).
-The CAPLE aims at improving students' general English standards and their English skills for both academic and professional purposes.
-It is responsible for coordinating the English enhancement courses and activities. - 9.18 The CAPLE has been in operation since March 2016 and provides the following support services: - (a) To provide a placement test in the first week of semester 1: The 30-minute on-line test is provided by the Cambridge University Examination Unit and offered for assessing the English abilities of all new students.
+For new Mainland students who are admitted to first-year entry of TWC's degree and higher diploma programmes effective AY2019/2020, they will be required to complete two English enhancement courses. - 9.18 The Centre for Academic and Professional Language Enhancement (CAPLE) aims at improving students' general English standards and their English skills for both academic and professional purposes.
+It is responsible for coordinating the English enhancement courses and activities.
+The CAPLE has been in operation since March 2016 and provides the following support services: - (a) To provide a placement test in the first week of semester 1: The 30-minute on-line test is provided by the Cambridge University Examination Unit and offered for assessing the English abilities of all new students.
 The test scores can provide students with an indication of potential International English Language Testing System (IELTS) scores. - (b) To offer language enhancement activities: A range of topics, from speaking and pronunciation trainings, to writing and grammar workshops, are covered.
 Apart from the traditional ways to learn English, a series of socialising activities and consultations throughout the whole semester are carried out every academic year.